musikele/blog-eleventy/_posts/2020-05-23-serve-https-requests-with-express-and-nodejs.md

 title: 'Serve HTTPS requests with Express and NodeJS '
 description: 'Let me show how easy it is to write an https server with nodejs and express. '
-headerImg: "/images/person-holding-white-scroll-2292837.jpg"
+headerImg: '/images/person-holding-white-scroll-2292837.jpg'
 tags:
   - nodejs
   - express
   - https
 ---

 One of the things I do, on my job, is to maintain a javascript library to display ads.
 Customers will inject this script on their page and _voilà_ they start displaying ads.

 Everything works nice and easy except debugging.
 One of the problems is that we build this big chunk of javascript with customer's data, a bunch of other open source libraries, all concatenated in one file (there is a reason why we do that - we are not crazy).

 So, when we have to debug the library, we usually _generate_ a modified version (uncompressed, or with sourcemaps, or with a different configuration...) and then we inject it into the page.
 To do that, we use several thecniques:

-* via [Requestly](https://www.requestly.in/ "Requestly.in") (a firefox and chrome plugin) it is possible to redirect a request to localhost
+- via [Requestly](https://www.requestly.in/ 'Requestly.in') (a firefox and chrome plugin) it is possible to redirect a request to localhost
-* by specifying an entry in `/etc/hosts` we can also redirect traffic for a domain to aother ip, like localhost
+- by specifying an entry in `/etc/hosts` we can also redirect traffic for a domain to aother ip, like localhost

 The problem is when our target website is on **https**.
 As you know, when the page is served on a secure channel, all other requests must be https too.
 This means that if I require **`https`**`://michelenasti.com` I cannot add a script tag pointing to **`http`**`://cdn.google.com/jquery.js` - the browser will refuse to serve the file and will display a warning in console.